samsachdeva183/image_classification/README.md

 # image_classification

-classify baseball bat vs cricket bat using keras
+Implemented binary image classification using keras with tensorflow backend

+Used InceptionResNetV2 architecture and trained a custom model to distinguish baseball from cricket bat with a validation accuracy of 97%